 (* ̄︿ ̄)

-No Poetry, But the Distance Still Exists
+No Poetry, But the Distance Remains

 Since deciding not to work overtime on weekends, life has become much happier.
-In 2023, because I wanted to hustle hard (or perhaps for other reasons), I felt I never truly relaxed wholeheartedly.
-This year, whether alone or with friends, I noticeably went out of campus much more often.
-I used to think I was quite a homebody, but now I find going out for walks is quite nice too.
-I visited many cities (Shanghai, Chuzhou, Suzhou, Shenzhen, Hefei, Shaoxing, Weihai, Wuxi —surprisingly, only the first two weren't for business trips), and returned to my hometown twice (Yichun, my bittersweet homeland, yet that nostalgia...).
-I also explored quite a few places in Nanjing, like walking 30,000 steps in a day to cover all the attractions near Sun Yat-sen Mausoleum.
+In 2023, because I wanted to compete (or perhaps for other reasons), I felt I never truly relaxed wholeheartedly.
+This year, whether alone or with friends, the number of times I went out of campus increased significantly.
+I used to think I was quite a homebody, but now I've found that going out for walks is nice too.
+I visited many cities (Shanghai, Chuzhou, Suzhou, Shenzhen, Hefei, Shaoxing, Weihai, Wuxi

-The reason for this change might be that I bought a used car at the beginning of the year (my wallet instantly flattened), and it all started because transportation in my hometown was inconvenient (plus some reasons why I had to be independent).
-On the other hand, it's also because I got Jiangsu's Three-Free Card, which allows free rides on buses and subways, and free entry to many scenic spots! ヾ(≧▽≦*)o
+—surprisingly, only the first two weren't for business trips), and returned to my hometown twice (Yichun, my hateful homeland, yet that nostalgia...).
+I also explored quite a few places in Nanjing, like walking 30,000 steps in one day to cover all the attractions near Sun Yat-sen Mausoleum.The reason for making this change might be that I bought a used car at the beginning of the year (my wallet instantly flattened).
+The trigger for all this was that transportation in my hometown was really inconvenient (plus some reasons why I had to be independent).
+On the other hand, I also got Jiangsu's Three-Free Card, which allows free rides on buses and subways, and free entry to many scenic spots! ヾ(≧▽≦*)o

 However, compared to scenic spots, participating in various events feels even more enjoyable.
 My favorite event this year was probably ChiliChill's tour—the atmosphere was absolutely amazing!
-Of course, BA Only was also pretty good.
+Of course, BA Only was also quite good.

 Whoa, It's a Weeb!